Skip to main content

 • Legal Due Diligence: Analysis of all legal aspects, including contracts, intellectual property, liabilities and regulatory compliance.

-• Negotiate purchase price: Conduct negotiations between buyer and seller to agree on a purchase price that reflects value and potential synergies.
+• Negotiate purchase price: Conduct negotiations between buyer and seller to agree on a purchase price that reflects the value and potential synergies.

-4. Finding the right financing for the acquisition
+4. Finding suitable financing for the acquisition

-5. Making suggestions for structuring the business
+5. Submitting proposals for structuring the business

-6. Support with the necessary official approvals
+6. Assistance with obtaining the necessary official permits

-Challenge of financial and operational integration
+The challenge of financial and operational integration

-Challenge of employee retention and morale
+The challenge of employee retention and morale

 Challenges of realizing synergies

-This plan must also include the necessary capacities and skills for the integration - experience shows that these are often significantly higher than the costs of actually acquiring the company.
+This plan must also include the necessary capacities and skills for integration – experience shows that these are often significantly higher than the costs of actually acquiring the company.

-Challenge of stakeholder management
+Challenges of stakeholder management

-Read more ...
-Mergers & Acquisitions
+Read more...Mergers & Acquisitions

-• Hits: 6511
+• Hits: 10175

-Financial leadership
+Financial Leadership

 Financial

-your contact
+Your contact

 Thomas Wieser